 - Parents/caregivers who have expressed concerns about their child/youths’ behavioural difficulties at home and in the community, and who require support and training in positive parenting

 - Parents/caregivers who want to build strong, healthy relationships with their children/youth

-- Parents/caregivers able to consistently participate in an 8-week parenting course
+- Parents/caregivers able to consistently participate in a 9-week parenting course

 - Families may be receiving service from other service providers who determine group will complement such service